Covid-19 business interruption claims: Supreme Court appeal on furlough deductions

 Regarding the issue of furlough payments, the Court of Appeal found that they did reduce the claimants’ wage costs and were causally linked to the government-imposed restrictions, and they were therefore deductible under the policies.
 The Court of Appeal noted that this aligns with the principle that insurance policies are contracts of indemnity meant to reflect actual losses, adjusted for any savings or reductions.

-The judgment noted that the causation analysis for determining whether losses are covered should align with the assessment of whether expenses were reduced by the insured peril, applying the concurrent causation approach from the FCA test case.
+The judgment noted that the causation analysis for determining whether losses are covered should align with the assessment of whether expenses were reduced by the insured peril, applying the concurrent causation approach from the Financial Conduct Authority test case.
 The Court of Appeal rejected the claimants' arguments that furlough payments were collateral or unrelated to the insured peril, confirming that these payments satisfied the causation requirements of the savings clause in the policy.

 Supreme Court appeal: Implications for insurers and reinsurers

-For insurers and reinsurers, the ruling will determine whether furlough payments can be deducted from business interruption settlements under indemnity principles.
+The appeal to the Supreme Court represents a pivotal moment for the insurance industry's handling of pandemic-related business interruption claims.
+The Supreme Court’s decision will determine, once and for all, whether furlough payments can be deducted from Covid BI claim settlements.
 If the Supreme Court reverses the Court of Appeal's decision it will have significant ramifications for adjusted claims, claims reserves, reinsurance recoveries, and future policy wording.

 Contents